lbl-srg/obc/specification/source/modelFromSemantic.rst

 Example
 ^^^^^^^

-From a ASHRAE S223P semantic model that describes two VAV boxes,
+From a ASHRAE Standard 223P semantic model that describes two VAV boxes,
-:numref:`fig_s223ToVAVBox` describes the worfklow to query the necessary sensors and instantiate the corresponding Modelica models using the VAVBox template from the Modelica Buildings Library.
+:numref:`fig_s223ToVAVBox` describes the workflow to query the necessary sensors and instantiate the corresponding Modelica models using the VAVBox template from the Modelica Buildings Library.